francisco-simoes/genotype-hpc-jPCA/KPCA/SNPversion/JaccardChunks/README.md

 - `build_gram_optimized.sh` runs `jPCA_build_gram_optimized.R` with the appropriate arguments.
 	* `jPCA_build_gram_optimized.R` builds the gram matrix from the `mij`.

-The inputs of this pipeline can be changed in the main script.
+The inputs of this pipeline can be changed in the MAIN script.
 To change the names of the output files one must alter the `R` files themselves.